rkidd7952/aguide-viewer/README.md

  - Choose More tools -> Extensions
  - Load aguide-unzipped as an unpacked extension

-Usage
+# Usage

 The extension installs hooks to detect downloads of files with a .guide filename extension or that start with the '@database' sequence.
 AmigaGuide documents downloaded from the web are automatically rendered in the browser.
+This behavior can be configured; see below.

 The extension supports viewing local files.
 Open a local file using any method supported by the browser, entering a file:/// URL, use the File->Open menu option, or use the operating system's file manager to open a .guide file with the browser.

 Alternatively, AGuide Viewer can be launched by clicking the AGV icon in the browser's toolbar.
+If the current page is an AmigaGuide document, it will be displayed.
+Otherwise, a new tab will open with an empty viewer.
 The interface mimics that of the AmigaGuide or MultiView utilities.

 Navigation buttons (Contents, Retrace, Browse) work as they do in the native Amiga readers.
 The browser's native history commands also work as normal.

+# Preferences

+Click the Preferences... button in the toolbar to change settings.

+## AmigaGuide Detection

+* Detect by filename: Detect downloads of files with a filename extension of .guide and display in the viewer.
+* Detect by signature: Inspect the first 9 bytes of each download and display in the viewer if the file starts with '@database'.

+If all auto-detect options are disabled, AmigaGuide documents will load as plain text.
+Click the AGV icon in the toolbar to render the document as hypertext.

-Limitations
+# Limitations

 Links from one AmigaGuide document to another may not work as expected when browsing local files in Firefox.
 Firefox blocks direct links to local files from the extension.
 To open such a link, right click, open the link in a new tab or window, then reload the new tab to render.

-Building / Dependencies
+# Building / Dependencies

 The extension doesn't need to be built to test changes.
 Follow the installation procedure above and select manifest.json or the directory that contains manifest.json, depending on browser.